 While you can expect to spend upwards of $500 initially for these supplies, you won’t need to buy them every year of your dog’s life.

-What are the Additional Costs that Come with Owning a Cane Corso?
+Additional Expenses that Come with Owning this Breed

 Other than the above costs, there are a couple of different things that will cost money to provide a good life for your Cane Corso.